top of page

 If you just can’t bring yourself to floss, consider putting water in your mouth and swishing it around vigorously for a few minutes (like a washing machine).
 Repeat the procedure twice and most food will be dislodged.

-Q: Why did you make two flavours?
+Q: Why did you make three flavours?

 bottom of page